pygame/pygame/docs/reST/ref/pygame.rst

 ::

- SDL_JOYSTICK_ALLOW_BACKGROUND_EVENTS
+.. envvar:: SDL_JOYSTICK_ALLOW_BACKGROUND_EVENTS

- Set to "1" to allow joysticks to be updated even when the window is out of focus
+   Set to "1" to allow joysticks to be updated even when the window is out of focus.

    By default, when the window is not in focus, input devices do not get updated.
    However, using this environment variable it is possible to get joystick updates even when the window is in the background.
-Must be set before calling :func:`pygame.init()` or :func:`pygame.joystick.init()`.
+   Must be set before calling :func:`pygame.init` or :func:`pygame.joystick.init`.